Process Control Systems (PCS) - Supply Chain Management

 PCS can gather and submit data during manufacturing

-Process control systems (PCS), sometimes called industrial control systems (ICS), are pieces of equipment along the production line that can be supervisory control and data acquisition (SCADA), programmable logic controllers (PLC), or distributed control systems (DCS), that can gather and transmit data that is obtained during the manufacturing process.
+Process control systems (PCS), sometimes called industrial control systems (ICS), function as pieces of equipment along the production line that test the process in a variety of ways, and return data for monitoring and troubleshooting.
+Many types of process control systems exist, including supervisory control and data acquisition (SCADA), programmable logic controllers (PLC), or distributed control systems (DCS), and they work to gather and transmit data obtained during the manufacturing process.

-The PCS can be a relatively simple item that can have a sensor, often called a primary transducer, that receives an input, a controller that processes the input, and a receiver that processes an output.
+The PCS can be a relatively simple item with a sensor, often called a primary transducer, that receives an input, along with a controller that processes the input, and a receiver that processes an output.

-More complicated PCS devices can be robotic in nature and perform many tasks.
-The PCS devices can communicate with a company’s enterprise resource planning ( ERP) application through middleware software called a manufacturing execution system (MES).
+More complicated PCS devices are robotic in nature and perform many tasks.
+The PCS devices can communicate their data to a company’s enterprise resource planning ( ERP) computer application through middleware software called a manufacturing execution system (MES).

-There are a great number of measurements that can be taken on a production line.
-The sensor can take many measurements including pressure, flow rate, density, acidity, velocity, speed, stress, temperature, and weight.
+A great number of measurements can be taken on production lines.
+An equipment's sensor can pick up many measurements including pressure, flow rate, density, acidity, velocity, speed, stress, temperature, and weight.

-In addition, sensors can detect if an operation has occurred, such as the fill of a bottle, the correct pressure has been achieved, or a temperature has been reached.
+In addition, sensors can detect if an operation has occurred, such as the fill of a bottle, whether the correct pressure has been achieved, or if a certain temperature has been reached.

-There are many sensors that can be found on the production line, that fall under a number of different areas, such as pressure sensors, flow meters, force sensors, and temperature sensors.
+Many sensors exist on production lines, falling under a number of different areas, such as pressure sensors, flow meters, force sensors, and temperature sensors.

-- Piston Pressure Sensor - The pressure from the item on the production line can push on the piston which compresses a spring.
-The movement of the spring can indicate the pressure.
+- Piston Pressure Sensor: The pressure from the item on the production line can push on the piston, which compresses a spring.
+The movement of the spring indicates the pressure.

-- Diaphragm – The diaphragm is affected by small amounts of pressure and these are indicated on a dial.
+- Diaphragm: The diaphragm is affected by small amounts of pressure and these get indicated on a dial.

-- Bourdon Tube – This is a hollow tube that is straightened when pressure is applied.
+- Bourdon Tube: This hollow tube straightens under the application of pressure.
 It can be used for measuring pressure differences.

-A flow meter is an instrument used to measure linear, nonlinear, mass or volumetric flow rate of a liquid or a gas.
+A flow meter instrument measures the linear, nonlinear, mass, or volumetric flow rate of a liquid or a gas.

-- Differential – The differential flow meter identifies the flow and converts that to a differential pressure which can be measured.
+- Differential: The differential flow meter identifies the flow and converts it to a differential pressure which can be measured.

-- Inferential – The inferential flow meter measures the flow based upon an effect of the flow.
-This could be a simple rotor arm that is moved by the flow; the faster the rotor moves, the faster the flow.
+- Inferential: The inferential flow meter measures the flow based on an effect of the flow.
+This could be a simple rotor arm that is moved by the flow.
+The faster the rotor moves, the faster the flow.

-A force sensor is used to measure forces and torque exerted.
+A force sensor measures forces and torque exerted.
 These sensors usually contain strain gauges and can communicate information required for force measurements.
 Force sensors can be mechanical, hydraulic, or electrical strain gauges.

-- Mechanical – These are similar to the operation of a normal scale, where a spring is moved when force is applied.
-The deflection of a spring is directly proportional to the applied force so if the movement is shown on a scale.
+- Mechanical: These function similarly to the operation of a normal scale, where a spring moves under the application of force.
+The deflection of a spring is directly proportional to the applied force, so the movement is shown on a scale.

-- Hydraulic – Often referred to as hydraulic load cells.
+- Hydraulic: Often referred to as hydraulic load cells.
 The cell contains liquid, which becomes pressurized when a force is applied.
-The measurement is taken by a dial showing the pressure.
+The sensor takes the measurement by displaying the pressure on a dial.

-- Strain Gauge – This is a metal cylinder which is compressed when a force is applied.
-The contraction in the cylinder can be measured causes increased resistance measured by an applied electrical current.
+- Strain Gauge: This metal cylinder is compressed under application of a force.
+The contraction in the cylinder can be measured, as the force causes increased resistance measured by an applied electrical current.

 A temperature sensor converts the temperature into another quantity such as mechanical movement for a dial or an electric voltage.

-- Thermocouple – Thomas Seebeck discovered that when any conductor is subjected to a thermal gradient, it will generate a voltage.
+- Thermocouple: Thomas Seebeck discovered that when any conductor gets subjected to a thermal gradient, it generates a voltage.
 Thermocouples are usually wires insulated from each other with plastic or glass fiber materials.

-- Liquid Expansion – These sensors are thermometers that can be filled with mercury or an evaporating fluid that are used in refrigerators.
-Temperature changes produce expansion or evaporation of the liquid so the sensor becomes pressurized.
+- Liquid Expansion: These sensors work as thermometers that can be filled with mercury or an evaporating fluid used in refrigerators.
+Temperature changes produce expansion or evaporation of the liquid, so the sensor becomes pressurized.
 The change is shown on a simple pressure gauge.

-- Bimetallic – When two metals are rigidly joined together as a two-layer strip and heated, the difference in the expansion rate causes the strip to bend.
-For sensors on the production line the strip is twisted into a long thin coil inside a tube.
+- Bimetallic: When two metals are rigidly joined together as a two-layer strip and heated, the difference in the expansion rate between the two metals causes the strip to bend.
+For sensors on the production line, the strip is twisted into a long thin coil inside a tube.
 One end is fixed at the bottom of the tube and the other turns and moves a pointer on a dial.